dylanhogg/llmgraph/README.md

 It used a total of 7,650 gpt-3.5-turbo tokens to render 3 layers from the root 'Artificial Intelligence' node.

+Note that you will need to set an environment variable '`OPENAI_API_KEY`' prior to running.
+See the [OpenAI docs](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key) for more info.

 ### Required Arguments

 - `entity_type` (TEXT): Entity type (e.g. movie)